HydroModPy/HydroModPy/docs/readthedocs/source/architecture/overview/hydrographic-network-simulated-active-inventory.rst

 - one thresholded snapshot at a declared timestep or season,
 - one persistence-based mask over the full simulation or one declared year.
-- one permanent/steady-state scenario with representative recharge, used as the preferred basis for a simulated perennial network.
+- one steady-state scenario with representative recharge, used as the preferred basis for a simulated perennial network.

 That would avoid mixing two questions: